LCluber/Ch.js/README.md

 ## Contributors

 Ch.js is still in development and I would be glad to get all the help you can provide for this project.
-To contribute you can read **NOTICE.md** for detailed installation and workflow guide.
+To contribute you can please read :

+- **NOTICE.md** for detailed installation guide.

 ## License